JoeReeve/Expense-App/README.md

 # Expense_App

-This is a simple app for keeping track of expenses built using Flutter.
+This is a simple app for keeping track of expenses built using Flutter and the Dart language.
+The app works on both iOS and Android devices
-So cool programming for both Android and iOS natively using one language!